-The S Corporation that fails to file an estimated tax return and pay the tax within the time prescribed or underestimates the required amount shall be liable for penalty of ten percent (10%) plus interest of 1⁄2 of 1 % per month on the underpayment of tax from the date the payment is due until paid or the next payment due date, whichever is earlier.
-Partnerships filing a composite or electing pass-through entity return must follow the Individual Income Tax rules on estimated tax payments.
+The entity that fails to file an estimated tax return and pay the tax within the time prescribed or underestimates the required amount shall be liable for penalty of ten percent (10%) plus interest of $\frac{1}{2}$ of 1% per month on the underpayment of tax from the date the payment is due until paid or the next payment due date, whichever is earlier.

-- Line 1: Enter the amount of current year income tax due from Form 84-105, line 9 (composite S Corporations and electing pass-through entities). - Line 2: Multiply line 1 by 90% for S Corporation (not applicable if using the prior year income tax liability).

-Composite Partnerships must follow the Individual Income Tax rules. - Line 3: Enter the amount of prior year income tax due. - Line 4: Enter the lesser of line 2 or line 3 (except large corporations). - Line 5: Enter the amount of required estimated payment per quarter by dividing line 4 by four. - Line 6: Enter the appropriate months of the S Corporation's or electing pass-through entity's tax year in column (a) through column (d). - Line 7: Enter the amount from Part 1, line 5 in each column.

-The cumulative total should not be less than 90% of the income tax due for the year (S Corporations or electing pass-through entities).

-- Line 8: Enter the actual amount of estimated tax paid each quarter. - Line 9: Enter in column (a) any overpayment from the previous year.
-Enter any excess from the previous quarter(s), line 9, in column (b) through column (d). - Line 10: Total line 8 plus line 9 minus line 10 and enter the amount in column (a).
+- Line 1: Enter the amount of current year income tax due from Form 84-105, line 8 (composite and electing pass-through entities). - Line 2: Multiply line 1 by 90% (not applicable if using the prior year income tax liability). - Line 3: Enter the amount of prior year income tax due. - Line 4: Enter the lesser of line 2 or line 3 (except large corporations). - Line 5: Enter the amount of required estimated payment per quarter by dividing line 4 by four. - Line 6: Enter the appropriate months of the composite or electing pass-through entity's tax year in column (a) through column (d). - Line 7: Enter the amount from Part 1, line 5 in each column.
+The cumulative total should not be less than 90% of the income tax due for the year (composite or electing pass-through entities). - Line 8: Enter the actual amount of estimated tax paid each quarter. - Line 9: Enter in column (a) any overpayment from the previous year.
+Enter any excess from the previous quarter(s), line 9, in column (b) through column (d). - Line 10: Total line 8 plus line 9 minus line 7 and enter the amount in column (a).
 If the result is negative (overpayment), enter zero and carry the overpayment amount (as a positive amount) to the next quarter(s), line 9, column (b) through column (d). - Line 11: Multiply line 10 by 10%.
 If negative, enter zero. - Line 12: Enter the cumulative amount from line 7. - Line 13: Enter the cumulative amount of estimated taxes paid plus any overpayment from the prior year (line 8 plus line 9). - Line 14: Subtract line 12 from line 13.
 If the result is negative, enter zero. - Line 15: Enter the interest rate in column (a) through column (d).
 Compute interest at the rate of 1⁄2 of 1% per month from the payment due date until paid or until the next payment due date, whichever is earlier. - Line 16: Multiply line 14 by line 15. - Line 17: Enter the amount of penalty from line 11, column (a) through column (d). - Line 18: Enter the amount of interest from line 16, column (a) through column (d). - Line 19: Enter the total amount of underestimated interest and penalty due (line 17 plus line 18) on this line and on Form 84-105, page 1, line 15 (composite S Corporations and electing pass-through entities).